-- Lies of Commission: An out and out lie, such as "buy this CD and you will make $1 million in under a year" is very rare in advertising.
+- Commission: An out and out lie, such as "buy this CD, and you will make $1 million in under a year" is very rare in advertising.
 They are easy to spot, and also hard to defend.

 You will see bad ads from worse agencies, and they will outright lie or aim to mislead in the most tricky ways possible.
 Some places walk a fine line between legal and illegal, using every loophole in the law to avoid prosecution.